 TYPE OF HOUSE AND ITS ORIENTATION TO THE SUN

 No two houses have the same combination of size, roof, and shading, and none have the same position relative to the sun.
-The size of your house and energy needs impacts how much power you need as well as how big your PV solar system needs to be.
+The size of your house and energy needs impact how much power you need as well as how big your PV solar system needs to be.
 The house’s shape also plays a role.
 An irregular rooftop with lots of skylights or other obstacles might make rooftop solar more challenging.
 Fortunately, rooftop solar is just one option for a PV solar system.
 Your home’s location is also important – but not for the reasons most customers think.
 It’s widely assumed that solar works best in a broiling hot region, but just the opposite is true.
 Cold, clear days are best for solar, which helps explain why New Jersey is one of the top 10 solar states despite having plenty of cold weather.

 Most PV solar systems work in conjunction with a local utility to provide electricity to a customer’s home.
 So, a local utility’s attitude toward solar can have a big impact.
 Fortunately, solar installers know how to smooth the way for customers, regardless of the utility’s policies.
 Also, regulations at both the state and local level directly affect the cost of solar.
 California recently became the first state to require that all new houses have solar by 2020, a move that encourages local utilities to work closely with solar homeowners.
 Nationwide, many utilities already offer net metering, a huge benefit that means solar customers get credit for the excess electricity they generate.